Iniciaste sesión como:

-Nagarjuna or Ryuju was a South Indian Buddhist monk of the 2nd-3rd century CE.
-Known for the development of the Madhyamaka philosophy, many texts are attributed to him that later gave rise to various Buddhist schools that regard him as a foundational figure.
-Certainly, it is difficult to disentangle what he actually wrote, and even whether it is a single author or several.
-Shinran himself sees Nagarjuna as a practitioner of the nembutsu who shows us the easy path to the pure land and recommends it against the difficult path of ascetic practices.
+Nagarjuna or Ryūju was a South Indian Buddhist monk from the 2nd-3rd century CE.
+He is known for the development of the Madhyamaka philosophy, and many texts are attributed to him, which later gave rise to various Buddhist schools that regard him as a foundational figure.
+It is certainly difficult to ascertain what he actually wrote, and even whether there was a single author or several people called Nagarjuna.
+However, Shinran sees Nagarjuna as a practitioner of the nembutsu who shows us the easy path to the Pure Land and recommends it instead of the difficult path of ascetic practices.

 "The Buddha said for Mahayana practitioners, "Taking vows and seeking the path to Buddhahood is a more difficult task than lifting the whole universe."
 You know that the stage of non-retrogression is extremely difficult to attain, requiring a long period of practice, and you ask me if there is an easy path of practice by which you can attain this stage quickly (...) if a person wishes to quickly attain the stage of non-retrogression, he should, with a sincere heart, say the name, holding fast [to this practice]."